Common Eye Conditions

 Presbyopia is the loss of focusing ability that naturally occurs with age, usually around 40.
 It results in difficulty reading.
 It also can lead to headaches and having to hold reading materials at a further than normal reading distance.

 View more animations on presbyopia.

 Learn about some of the eye care products we carry to treat some common eye conditions by clicking here.

 Optometrists are clinically trained to provide front-line vision care.
-Optometrists must complete seven years of university education in order to receive their license to practice after passing Board exams and must participate in continuing education courses throughout their career.
-Optometrists can diagnose and treat eye focusing problems, eye coordination problems, and diseases and disorders of the eye and visual system.
+Optometrists must have completed at least 7 years of university education in order to receive their license and must participate in continuing education courses throughout their career.
+Optometrists can diagnose and treat eye focusing problems, eye coordination problems and diseases and disorders of the eye and visual system.